-The answer to the question “who invented the first computer” depends of your definition of a computer.
+The answer to the question depends on your definition of a computer.

 The first known counting devices or tools were Tally Sticks from about 35,000 BC.